wslyvh/AmsterdamBlockchainWeek/events/kleros/README.md

 synopsis:
   -
-    Kleros team is proud to present Dispute Revolution; a Kleros Handbook of Decentralized Justice as a contribution to the expanding field of decentralized justice, created to share our learnings, strike up discussion and further research in the field. ​It is our sincerest belief​ that this book can help opening academic and professional discussion on the topic of the future of distributed justice and bring closer the world of blockchain technologies and law.
+    Kleros team is proud to present Dispute Revolution; a Kleros Handbook of Decentralized Justice as a contribution to the expanding field of decentralized justice, created to share our learnings, strike up discussion and further research in the field. ​
+  -
+    It is our sincerest belief​ that this book can help opening academic and professional discussion on the topic of the future of distributed justice and bring closer the world of blockchain technologies and law.

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28